mohsafwat23/LQ_Game_Solver/README.md

 - Add documentation, remove old code, and write report

+- Put code in jl file instead of ipynb

 - Integrate the linear approximation of the nonlinear dynamics for multiple agents (linearize and discretize)
     - Check that the point mass works using both dynamics